Business grants for black owned business and people of colour business 2025 - Canada

 • Hold a strategic position within the business

-• Are able to demonstrate that the business has adopted or is committed to adopting sustainable development practises based on the 17 UN goals.
+• Are able to demonstrate that the business has adopted or is committed to adopting sustainable development practices based on the 17 UN goals.

 • You must provide financial statements projected over 2 years.